Rough semimartingales and $p$-variation estimates for martingale transforms: Vector-valued estimates in discrete time

 \begin{theorem} Let $q \in (0,\infty)$, $q_{0} \in [1,\infty)$, and, for each tree $\frakt \in \mathcal{T_{L}}$, let $q_{\frakt} \in (0,\infty]$.
 Let $r \in [1,\infty)$ and, for each tree $\frakt \in \mathcal{T_{L}}$, let $r_{\frakt} \in [1,\infty]$.
 Let $\frakf \in \mathcal{F_{L}}$ be a forest and let $\frakF$ be the set of all forests $\frakf'$ that are the disjoint unions of arbitrary partitions of trees in $\frakf$ into subtrees.
 Assume that, for each $\frakf' \in \frakF$, we have

-Let $F$ be an adapted family of branched rough paths and $g$ a martingale.
+Let $F$ be an adapted family of branched rough paths, $g$ a martingale, and $\tau$ an adapted partition.
 Then, we have

-\end{theorem} \begin{proof} We induct on the degree of the forest $\frakf$, that is, the total number of vertices in its trees.
+\end{theorem} \begin{proof} We use strong induction on the degree of the forest $\frakf$, that is, the total number of vertices in its trees.
 Let $\frakf$ be given and suppose that the claim is known for all forests with strictly smaller degree.
 By the generalized Chen relation \eqref{eq:Chen-branched} and the definition of the coproduct \eqref{eq:coproduct}, we have

 We apply Corollary~\ref{cor:vv-pprod-delta-F} with $r_{1} = r_{\frakf}$, $q_{1} = q_{\frakf}$, where $1/r_{\frakf} = \sum_{\frakt\in\frakf} 1/r_{\frakt}$ and $1/q_{\frakf} = \sum_{\frakt\in\frakf} 1/q_{\frakt}$.
 Then the second term on the right-hand side of \eqref{eq:vv-pprod-structured-F} corresponds to the summand $\frakf'=\frakf$ in \eqref{eq:vv-pprod-branched}.